wernsey/lodev-enhance/README.md

 # Step 2: Better vertical strips

-Step 2 is to convert the code that draws the vertical strips to use integer only arithmetic
+## Step 2a

 commit e0f5cbbc6e2bb3011b210c3a2a2a779c6896769a

+Convert the code that draws the vertical strips to use integer only arithmetic

+## Step 2b

+commit 8039f41cc5cb93458bb6b80109ac77edf3ab47be

+Then you can use the same trick to draw the vertical strips of the sprites.

+## Step 2c

+While you're at it, you can do the same for the horizontal part of the sprite loop.